 Chapter 13 Bankruptcy Attorney in Raleigh, NC

-Before heading over to the forms, one must first understand the concepts behind chapter 13 bankruptcy.
+Before heading over to the forms, one must first understand the concepts behind Chapter 13 bankruptcy.
 Individuals file Chapter 13 bankruptcy or wage earner’s plan with regular income to develop a plan to repay their debts within five years.
-One must first qualify for chapter 13 bankruptcy before filing the forms.
+One must first qualify for Chapter 13 bankruptcy before filing the forms.
 Consulting an experienced Raleigh, NC chapter 13 bankruptcy attorney helps you navigate the process better.

 Experienced Raleigh, NC Chapter 13 Bankruptcy Attorney

-The law firm’s bankruptcy attorney offers a personalized approach to your bankruptcy situation.
+This law firm’s bankruptcy attorney offers a personalized approach to your bankruptcy situation.
 The attorney offers services in other fields related to finances from stopping creditor harassment to putting an end to foreclosure, right down to helping you settle divorce matters.
 An experienced Raleigh attorney will always be there for you.

 Why do I need a Chapter 13 Bankruptcy Attorney in Raleigh, NC?

-Bankruptcy, be it chapter 7 or 13, is tough to get through.
+Bankruptcy, be it Chapter 7 or 13, is tough to get through.
 There is so much one can stand to lose and the thought of having everything you worked hard for crumble is a thought not many would like to entertain.
 However, bankruptcy should serve as a fresh start which is why you need a bankruptcy attorney to help you smooth matters out.

-If you are dealing with chapter 13 bankruptcy, an attorney can help you navigate the process.
+If you are dealing with Chapter 13 bankruptcy, an attorney can help you navigate the process.
 In this case, an attorney’s responsibilities include:

-- Calculation of your case to see if you align with the chapter 13 debt limit.
+- Calculation of your case to see if you align with the Chapter 13 debt limit.

-- Filing your chapter 13 bankruptcy petition which triggers an automatic stay.
+- Filing your Chapter 13 bankruptcy petition which triggers an automatic stay.
 An automatic stay will prevent creditors from coming for you.

-- Income evaluation in order to create a five year repayment plan
+- Income evaluation in order to create a five-year repayment plan

 - Accompanying you in the meeting of creditors.